OAQs

 Do you teach classes?

 Not anymore.
-I've taught a Pottery and Ceramic Sculpture classes at the University of Oregon's EMU Craft Center, in the past, but haven't anything scheduled currently.
-I might consider teaching at Maude Kerns Art Center, but haven't approached them to arrange anything.
-Keep asking.
-Denise teaches Papermaking at the Craft Center pretty much every term.
+I've taught a Pottery and Ceramic Sculpture classes at the University of Oregon's EMU Craft Center, in the past, but have been much too busy with making pottery to consider teaching these days.
+Denise has taught Papermaking at the Craft Center in the past, but largely confines herself to open drop-in paper making parties in the back yard during the summer..

 Do you make all these pots yourself?